Port Dickinson, NY Property Crime Rates and Non-Violent Crime Maps

 USA: $136

-The Cost of Crime per resident in Port Dickinson is $161 per year, which is $25 more than the national average and $54 more than New York's state average.
-Below we compare cities similar to Port Dickinson:
+Property crime costs $161 per resident each year in Port Dickinson, which is $25 more than the national average and $54 more than New York's state average.
+The comparison below uses cities similar to Port Dickinson:

 • In East Farmingdale, NY, crime costs $308 per person, which is $147 more than in Port Dickinson.